nitinvinayak/Forecasting-and-Analysis-of-Renewable-Energy/README.md

-# Forecasting and Analysis of Renewable Energy
+# Time Series Analysis and Forecasting on Weather Data
 Prepared in partial fulfillment of MATH F432: Applied Statistical Methods

 ## About the Data